lilongfei2000/Bantato/README.md

 ## Postscript

 - Added a button above each item in the shop to ban it.
 After banning the item, it will no longer appear in the shop.
-- ~~Currently different levels of weapons are treated as different items.~~
+- Different levels of weapons are treated as different items.
-- **It is now possible to ban all levels of a certain weapon at once.**
-- ~~Currently the cost of banning an item is equal to next non-free *Reroll* cost.~~
+- Items / Weapons of a certain quality cannot be banned when the number of available items is equal to or less than 5.
-- **The banning cost algorithm is redesigned, which is currently positively correlated with the proportion of the number of banned items.**
+- **The banning cost  is currently positively correlated with the proportion of the number of banned items.**
 - Added a display button to show which items you have banned.
-- **Probably not compatible with the vast majority of other mods.**
+- **Probably not compatible with some of other mods.**

-## Related Update

-- The cost algorithm of banning is redesigned, which is currently positively correlated with the proportion of the number of banned items.
-(Weapons and Items are counted separately)
-- It is now possible to ban all levels of a certain weapon at once.
-As a counterbalance, its banning cost will also increase.
-- Added the number limit of banning.
-Items/Weapons of a certain quality cannot be banned when the number of available items is less than 5.